 pip install flask

 The new package should get installed in the virtual environment folder.
 Check the virtual environment folder inside

 lib64/python3.9/site-packages, and you should be able to find the newly installed

 flask package.
 You can learn more about Flask on the project page.

 Once you are done with the virtual environment, you can deactivate it using the following command:

 Easier to Track Packages

-All you can do is to open the Python program and check for all the packages that you have imported in your program and install them one by one.
+All you can do is open the Python program, check for all the packages that you have imported in your program, and install them one by one.